 Student organizations include interest-based, advocacy/identity-based, social, social action, and political groups.
 Many students participate in the fine and performing arts, and they enjoy a high level of autonomy in planning campus events.

-Kalamazoo College students are bright, energetic, highly involved, and creative people, and campus life fully reflects these characteristics.
+Kalamazoo College students are bright, energetic, highly involved and creative people.
+Campus life fully reflects these characteristics.